canton7/SyncTrayzor/README.md

 SyncTrayzor will put its own configuration in `SyncTrayzorPortable\data`, and tell Syncthing to use `SyncTrayzorPortable\data\syncthing` for its database.
 This means that, when manually upgrading, you can simply move the 'data' folder over to move all your settings, and database.
-If you check "Use Syncthing's default database location" in the settings (on the Syncthing tab), then Syncthing will use its default folder for its database, which is `C:\Users\<You>\AppData\Roaming\Syncthing`.
+If you check "Use Syncthing's default database location" in the settings (on the Syncthing tab), then Syncthing will use its [its default folder](https://docs.syncthing.net/users/config.html) for its database, which is `%AppData%/Syncthing` (Windows XP) or `%LocalAppData%/Syncthing` (Windows 7+).

-If you're moving from "raw" Syncthing to SyncTrayzor, you'll either want to check this setting or move/copy the contents of `C:\Users\<You>\AppData\Roaming\Syncthing` into `data\syncthing`.
+If you're moving from "raw" Syncthing to SyncTrayzor, you'll either want to check this setting or move/copy the contents of the default Syncthing folder into `data\syncthing`.

 The portable version won't start on login by default.
 If you check "Automatically start on login" in the settings, then a registry key will be created at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run\SyncTrayzor`.